 Time and Temperature

-Jonathan's book on glass painting techniques was published by Swansea Metropolitan University in March 2013: there are a small number remaining from a first edition of 500.
+Time and Temperature was published by Swansea Metropolitan University in March 2013: a small number remain from the first edition of 500.

 What people say